 8. Intellectual property rights and participation of external users

-- Send unwanted messages that may contain harassing or content that may reasonably be deemed as obscene.
+- Send unwanted messages that may contain harassment or content that may reasonably be deemed obscene.

 - Damage or degrade system functionality including users' efficient utilization of Internet services.